megaproes/Chat/README.md

 While this program is still a work in progress and has its flaws, it is an attempt to create a functional client-server architecture.
 Future updates will address these flaws and improve the program's functionality.

-Overall, my program is a great starting point for anyone interested in learning about client-server communication, and I hope it will be useful to others who are just starting out in this field!